 At present, there is no nationally approved population-based screening programme for prostate cancer.
 The most common test, prostate-specific antigen (PSA), is too unreliable for screening and it is not recommended for routine use in national screening guidelines.
 Yet the mortality rates for prostate cancer remain high, with 1 in 24 men dying from the disease.

 Recent advances in prostate imaging have led to the development of new techniques which could be offered as screening tests.
 These new imaging tests are non-invasive, efficient and reliable.
 The tests which will be included in the PROSTAGRAM trial are:

-The trial addresses an unmet need for research into alternative screening tests to PSA.
-It will be the first trial offering men a screening test with MRI and US.
-It is the first step towards developing a national screening programme for prostate cancer.
-(Mr David Eldred-Evans)
+The trial addressed an unmet need for research into alternative screening tests to PSA.
+It was the first trial offering men a screening test with MRI and US, and a first step towards developing a national screening programme for prostate cancer.

 ATLANTA - The ATLANTA Trial aims to investigate the role of treating the local prostate tumour and metastasis in men with newly diagnosed metastatic prostate cancer.
 Men with advanced prostate cancer that has spread well beyond the gland itself (metastatic) are currently treated with drug therapy alone, such as chemotherapy.
 However, there is growing evidence that some men may benefit from having their local prostate tumour treated, even though it has already spread.
 In addition, some men may benefit from having selected distant cancer deposits treated.